d12frosted/elpa-mirror/melpa/xah-fly-keys-readme.txt

 When in command mode, the 【SPACE】 is a leader key.

-globally, the leader key is the 【f9】 key. 【f9】 is leader key regardless it's in command mode or insert mode.

 the following standard keys with Control are supported:

  ;; 【Ctrl+tab】 'xah-next-user-buffer